andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Wait.
 What?

-Trygve, roughly translates to "Never to be Deterred" in Norwegian, used the money from the proceeds of the sale of his deceased grandfather's summer cabin to fund the construction of his state-of-the-art cryogenic palace.
+Trygve, which roughly translates to "Never to be Deterred" in Norwegian\*, used the money from the proceeds of the sale of his deceased grandfather's summer cabin to fund the construction of his state-of-the-art cryogenic palace.
 By the fall of 1993 Trygve was ready to bring grandpa to the palace.
 In what must